-You can also ask the ADA Coordinator in your court for help.
-For more information, see How to Request a Disability Accommodation for Court (form MC-410-INFO) or go to https://selfhelp.courts.ca.gov/jcc-form/MC-410.
+You can also ask the Americans with Disabilities Act coordinator in your court for help.
+For more information, see How to Request a Disability Accommodation for Court (form MC-410-INFO) or go to https://selfhelp.courts.ca.gov/jcc-form/MC-410-INFO.